 From the context menu that appears, select Settings tab and then click on Unlink OneDrive.
 If you wish to use another account, keep the box against “Start OneDrive with Windows” checked.
 If you do not wish to sync anymore, uncheck the box.

 Restart the computer to implement the changes.
-If you had not unchecked the box saying Start OneDrive with Windows, you will get a sign-on dialog for OneDrive.
+If you had not unchecked the box saying Start OneDrive with Windows, you would get a sign-on dialog for OneDrive.
 You can enter credentials for other Microsoft account here.

 Uninstall OneDrive in Windows 10